Omnichannel Communications: 5 Critical Benefits for Enterprises

 With omnichannel communications, your brand can move towards the future of customer communications.
-Examples of this can include:
+Examples of omnichannel communications at work include:

-- Customer service representatives who can acknowledge a customer’s four-year history with your organization, product purchase history, and communication preferences from the moment of contact.
+- Customer service representatives can access a customer’s multi-year history with your organization, product purchase history, and communication preferences from the moment of contact.

-- A customer service experience that feels unified and seamless, regardless of whether a customer is chatting with a CSR or interacting with an employee in your businesses’ brick-and-mortar location.
+- A customer service experience that feels unified and seamless, regardless of whether a customer is chatting with a customer service rep (CSR) or interacting with an employee in your businesses’ brick-and-mortar location.

 - Personalized, behaviorally-triggered offers via mobile, email, and other channels that reward customers for loyalty and entice repeat purchases through special deals.